backdrop-contrib/config-recipes/README.md

 Using this process, Backdrop CMS should be able to process the new config files in the correct order.

 NOTE: If you have easy access to the config directories, you can drop ALL the files directly into the staging directory.
-To use the UI to import the full config, you will need to create a tar.gz file and you must be sure to exclude the partent directory from the file.
+To use the UI to import the full config, you will need to create a tar.gz file and you must be sure to EXCLUDE the partent directory from the file.

 See discussion: https://forum.backdropcms.org/forum/how-add-bundle-or-group-config-files-site